Pat dry 4 boneless pork chops with paper towel. Let them sit at room temperature for 15 minutes before cooking.

 Sprinkle the seasoning mix over all sides of the 4 boneless pork chops.
 Rub it into the meat using a spatula or hands.

-Sprinkle ½ cup all-purpose flour (scoop 2 tablespoon flour out first to make the gravy with) on to a plate.
+Sprinkle ½ cup all-purpose flour (scoop 2 Tbsp flour out first to make the gravy with) on to a plate.
 Add the seasoned 4 boneless pork chops to the plate coating them on all sides with the flour.
 Shake off any excess and add to a separate plate.

-In the same hot pan, add the extra 1 tablespoon butter.
+In the same hot pan, add the extra 1 Tbsp butter.
 Once it has melted, add 1 cup chopped yellow onion and cook about 5 minutes, until the onions carmelize and get a little crispy.

 Pour in 1 cup chicken broth and bring to a gentle simmer.
 Scrape off any crispy pieces from the bottom of the pan using a spatula (these add flavor).
 Cook for 1-2 minutes until the liquid thickens.